MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-tables.md

 ## Create a table

-You can create a table similar to the one shown at the beginning of this article and display sales values by item category.
+You can create a table like the one shown at the beginning of this article and display sales values by item category.

 1. On the **Data** pane, expand **Item** and select the **Category** checkbox.
 Power BI automatically creates a table that lists all the categories in the Retail Analysis Sample dataset.